-The influences of MAP and MAT on SPR are often conceptualized as the main contributors to abiotic weathering.
+- 340 The influences of temperature and precipitation on SPR are often conceptualized as the main contributors to abiotic weathering.
 However, variations in MAP and MAT are a controlling factor in vegetation type and amount, which potentially influence biotic weathering and SPRs through their demand for nutrients.
 Support for vegetation influencing SPRs comes from the work of Pelak et al. (2016) (Fig. 5C, see Supplementary Material S2 for equations).
-In their approach, SPRs are calculated as a function of biomass, which we represent with increasing LAI for comparison to our observations.
-This approach predicts an initial increase in SPRs with increasing LAI.
+In their approach, SPRs are calculated as a function of biomass which we represent with increasing LAI for comparison to our observations.
+This approach predicts an - 345 initial increase in SPRs with increasing LAI.
 The LAI value at which the maximum in SPRs occurs depends on the ratio of the vegetation growth rate (r) over the vegetation turnover time (m) (black curves Fig. 5C, see also Supplementary Material).
-The predicted increase then decrease in SPRs with LAI.
+The predicted increase then decrease in SPR shown in figure 5C is similar to the globally observed increase then decrease in SPRs with LAI.

-In summary, based on the previous considerations, we find that global variations in observed SPRs can be explained by variations in slopes, MAP, soil depth, and vegetation cover worldwide (Fig. 5).
+In summary, based on the previous considerations, we find that global variations in observed SPRs can be explained by a combination of increasing MAP, increasing soil depth, and increasing vegetation (Fig. 5).
 Our interpretation is based on diverse factors that influence vegetation cover and both the biotic and abiotic 'engines' contributing to soil production.
 In addition to MAP and soil depth, we find that SPRs vary with topographic slope (Fig. 4A and S4, see also Heimsath et al.; 1997) and MAT.
-Although available data do not allow a comparison of SPRs to rates of tectonic uplift, variations in tectonic uplift rates in the global compilation are indirectly represented by variations in hillslope angle.
-Given this, the relationships between SPR and MAP (e.g., Fig. 3) for diverse slopes suggests that regardless of the rate of tectonic uplift (likely manifested in different slopes) the trends in SPR document here exist.
-More specifically, although high-slope settings produce the highest SPRs, the trends in MAP and vegetation cause an increase and then decrease in SPRs as MAP or LAI increase regardless of the hillslope angle (compare green and red lines, Fig. 4A, C).
+We note that although high-slope settings produce the highest SPRs, the trends in MAP and vegetation causing an increase and then decrease in SPRs as MAP or LAI increase occurs for different slope areas observed (Fig. 4).

-400 5.
-2 Chemical weathering and physical erosion rates
+355 5.1 Chemical weathering and physical erosion rates